-On average each property uses 800 m per annum.
+On average each property uses 800 m3 per annum.
 Like all the communities in the Mackenzie a significant proportion of this is used for irrigation.
 A meter has been installed to better monitor the water use.

-Water Supply Average daily demand (m ) Resource consent limit (m /day) Burkes Pass 34 520
+Water Supply Average daily demand (m 3) Resource consent limit (m 3 /day) Burkes Pass 34 520